open-traffic-generator/ac4-workshop/lab-06/README.md

 ![alt text](../Docs/images/lab-06/lab6-14.png)

 - Restart the test by clicking on **START TEST** (blue play icon) to initiate the test and observe the new metrics.
-In the Statistics, on the left hand side selection panel, click on the **Client Application Profile" to see the breakdown of the traffic per application.
+In the Statistics, on the left hand side selection panel, click on the **Client Application Profile** to see the breakdown of the traffic per application.

 ![alt text](../Docs/images/lab-06/lab6-15.png)